Friday, November 7, 2008

 R. L. Trask was a Professor of Linguistics at the University of Sussex and highly regarded as both a lecturer and the author of books such as Mind the Gaffe! and Say What You Mean : The Superior Person's Guide to Precise and Lucid English Usage.
 Larry Trask's combined American and British perspective on language usage is particularly useful in our global era.
 He was born in the United States in 1944, and lived in England from 1970 to his death in 2004.

-Elsa Neal Elsa Neal is a writer based in Melbourne, Australia.
-Visit her website to download her free mini report on the Ten Most Frustrating Grammar Rules and How to Remember Them.
+Elle Carter Neal is a writer based in Melbourne, Australia.
+Visit her website for more grammar and writing articles.
 Stay and browse through her resources for writers or follow her writing insights at her Fictional Life Blog.

 That makes things so simple- thanks!
 I'm going to put a link to your post at our Writers Association Blog.
 I think most writers need to read this.